 One critical strategy is to hire bilingual bicultural staff, and work with contractors to increase our ability to serve Latino clients.
 We have continuous recruitment of bilingual clinicians.
+In addition, SCCBHS has enhanced the access to interpretive services to include phone and video tele-interpretive services.
 Another strategy is to require trainings designed to educate staff on providing culturally and linguistically appropriate services.
 See below for additional strategies.